getappmap/appmap-dotnet/README.md

 ### `APPMAP_RUNTIME_DIR`

-Used by the launcher; directory containing `libappmap-instrumentation.so` and `libInstrumentationEngine.so`.
+Used by the launcher; directory containing `libappmap-instrumentation.so` (.dylib) and `libInstrumentationEngine.so` (.dylib).
 When installed as a tool, the launcher automatically finds the packaged binaries.
 This variable is convenient when developing, so that the launcher picks up the locally compiled libraries.